-In early stages of the condition, the right shoes can help stop changes to your feet before they become permanent.
+In early stages of the condition, the right shoes may help preventchanges to your feet before they become permanent.
 If you already have foot pain or other problems due to RA, good footwear can support your feet and lessen discomfort.

 The reasons go beyond the health and comfort of your feet.
 Shoes can affect the alignment of your entire body, including the way you move your ankles, knees, hips, and back.

 So what shoes should you wear?
 There's no single "best" style or brand that works for all people and activities.
 But there are some things to keep in mind.

 Maybe you have a "go-to" pair of shoes that you wear most every day.
 Even if it’s a shoe that’s healthy for your foot, it’s a good idea to switch it up a bit, especially if you already have foot problems related to RA.

 Each shoe makes your foot hit the ground in a specific way.
 Repeating this same movement day after day can cause stress injuries in your joints, bones, and muscles.

 To vary the motion of your foot and of your stride, alternate shoes at least every 4-5 days.

 Most people wear shoes that are too small for their feet.
 So how do you get a good fit?